beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/operations-and-waits.md

 **Hooks** have some more context that you should know about how to use them:

 1. You call some Operation we expose in our SDK.
 That Operation does a bunch of things and triggers the hooks at some well-known point during their execution.
-	1. Since you have the source code, you can look into these functions and see the exact semantics of the trigger but we do try and keep these documented in call-site comments.
+	1. Since you have the source code, you can look into these functions and see the exact semantics of the trigger, but we do try and keep these documented in call-site comments.
-2. Triggering the hooks mean:
+2. Whenever a set of hooks are triggered, what we are actually doing is:
-	1. The returned `FBeamOperationHandles` from the hooks are fed into  `UBeamRequestTracker::WaitAll`.
+	1. The returned `FBeamOperationHandles` from the hooks are fed into a `UBeamRequestTracker::WaitAll` call.
 	2. Our operation will wait for all your hooks to complete; successfully or otherwise.
-	3. If your registered operations fail, we'll log out the errors that exist inside that operation and let you know clearly the problem happened in the operation you provided to the hook.
+	3. If your registered operations fail, we'll log out the errors that exist inside those operations and let you know clearly the problem happened in the operation you provided to the hook.
 	4. If your operations succeeded, we'll continue with our own operation and eventually trigger that as a success.
 	5. The semantics of what happens in case of a failure change from hook to hook, but... for the most part, we'll fail our own operation if any hooks fail.